prahladyeri/curated-lists/lists/tools.md

 * **[7-Zip](https://www.7-zip.org/)** – A free and open-source file archiver.
 * **[Rufus](https://rufus.ie/)** - Create bootable pen drives the easy way.
 * **[Sumatra PDF](https://www.sumatrapdfreader.org/free-pdf-reader.html)** – A slim, free, open-source PDF reader for Windows.
+* **[ffmpeg](https://www.ffmpeg.org/)** - A collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.
+* **[ShareX/ShareX](https://github.com/ShareX/ShareX)** - Free and open source program that lets you capture or record any area of your screen.

 ### 🧠 AI & Machine Learning
 * **[TensorFlow](https://www.tensorflow.org/)** – An open-source machine learning framework for everyone.